trevorwinger/Zooniverse_Scripts/README.md

 3. **subject_wrapper.py** - A utility script that sequentially runs the above scripts, taking care of processing images and then uploading them as a subject set to a Zooniverse project.

+4.**transform_export.py** - A utility script that takes a project's classification export (entire project or specific workflow) and transforms the JSON for each task and workflow to be a column x row representation.
+Each workflow is then saved as an independent CSV file.

 ## Prerequisites
 1. Python 3.x
 2. Required Python packages: argparse, subprocess, tqdm, panoptes-client.